xenondevs/Docs/docs/invui2/window.md

 ## Fallback Window

 When designing menus that span multiple windows, it may often make sense to have some way of going back to a previous window.
-Apart from just adding an item that opens said window, you can also define a window that should be opened when the player closes the window by pressing `E` or `ESC`.
+Apart from just adding an item that opens said window, you can also set a window that should be opened when the player closes the window by pressing `E` or `ESC`.
 This is called the fallback window.

 ```kotlin
 val fallback = CartographyWindow.builder()